What I’m doing now

 I’m home in Wellington, New Zealand.

 I plan to self-publish all of these.
-So a lot of what I’m doing right now is thinking about how I want this to work.
 Printing hard-cover books, hiring my own translators, illustrators and animators, and selling everything directly from my site.
 It feels kinda like the independent music movement from 1999-2000 where musicians realized they weren’t beholden to record labels.
 The idea of not being beholden to Amazon or publishers is exciting.
 It might mean less income, but that’s worth it to me.
 It’s more inspiring.

 It’s also a fun programming challenge: building a database and site to manage translations, writing a script to turn my HTML articles into EPUB format, and more.

 Since May 1st, I’ve had basically no sugar, caffeine, dairy, alcohol, or wheat.